 MA in English in the Field of Creative Writing

 The Department of English at the University of Toronto launched the MA Program in English in the Field of Creative Writing (MA CRW) in 2004-05.
-The program draws both on the expertise of faculty at the University of Toronto and on the extraordinary vitality of Toronto’s writing community.
+The program draws on both the expertise of faculty at the University of Toronto and the extraordinary vitality of Toronto’s writing community.
 Internationally acclaimed writers, a multiplicity of cultural traditions, and an energetic publishing industry provide the environment for nurturing new talent.
 Students have at their disposal the academic and creative resources of the English Department, including its strengths in historical research and traditional scholarship, numerous interdisciplinary collaborations, its acknowledged expertise in world literature, and a faculty engaged in new theoretical studies in culture, race, and gender.
 Students also have access to one of the world’s great library systems, including the manuscript collections at the Fisher Rare Book library.
 While the program is designed to prepare participants for careers as professional writers, it will also qualify those wishing to pursue further graduate studies.

 Admission Requirements

-• A statement of purpose, submitted electronically
+• A statement of purpose.

 • A writing portfolio of 20-25 pages of prose (drama, fiction, or creative non-fiction), and/or poetry, uploaded as a single document.
 Do not submit academic essays.

 • Digital transcripts from each post-secondary institution attended (in PDF format), uploaded to the application, and UPON REQUEST ONLY official paper transcripts mailed directly to the Department.
-For more detailed information and instructions regarding submitting transcripts, please visit our APPLICATION INFORMATION page and navigate to the section "Checklist for a Complete GradApp Package" then to Academic Transcripts.
+For more detailed information and instructions regarding submitting transcripts, please visit our APPLICATION INFORMATION page and see the Academic Transcripts section under Checklist for a Complete GradApp Package.

 • Two academic letters of reference submitted online by academic referees/recommenders, each addressing your performance in university English and/or Creative Writing coursework.
 At least one letter must discuss your performance in English coursework.
 Do not use editors, publishers, employers, or fellow writers as referees.
+For more detailed information and instructions regarding letters of reference, please visit our APPLICATION INFORMATION page and see the Two Academic Letters of Recommendation section under Checklist for a Complete GradApp Package.

 To view the application details and requirements, please visit the SGS website here SGS Admissions & SGS Application Requirements and the application instructions on the SGS How to apply page.
 Additionally, here is the link to the School of Graduate Studies pages for Future Students.